mongodb/atlas-sdk-go/docs/doc_4_authentication.md

 ### Specifying a Token Cache

 In this example, we will demonstrate how to use the OAuth Client Credentials flow with a custom token cache.
 The cache allows you to store OAuth tokens for reuse across application restarts, improving efficiency by reducing the number of token requests to the authorization server.

-**Note:** Cache prevents from requesting multiple tokens which are subject to OAuth Token Limits and Rate Limiting.
+This reduction in requests also minimizes the impact of OAuth Token Limits and Rate Limiting.

 ```go
 package main